tyjay2010/Engineering-Up-Tyjay-jackson--Portfolio-/index.md

 The device produces sounds, yet it does not possess the ability to convey emotions.
 Given the high noise levels, I have made several adjustments to optimize its speed and direction.
+I have put all these in code.
 This Arduino serves as the best option currently available for individuals aged 14 and olde.

 | **Engineer** | east high School** | soler   | 9 |